 Venue

-The conference will take place on the main Oxford Road campus of the University of Manchester, which is on the sourthern edge of Manchester city centre.
+The conference will take place on the main Oxford Road campus of the University of Manchester, which is on the southern edge of Manchester city centre.
 The exact building is to be confirmed.

 Getting to Manchester

 From the UK.
-The University is 20 minutes walk (or 10 minutes by taxi or on the number 147 bus) from Manchester Piccadilly railway station, which is the main terminus for trains from the south.
+The University is 20 minutes walk (or 10 minutes by taxi or bus number 147) from Manchester Piccadilly railway station, which is the main terminus for trains from the south.
 Manchester Oxford Road station is even more convenient for the University, but has trains to fewer places.
-Some trains from the north arrive at Manchester Victoria, which is on the other side of the city centre and can be accessed by a longer walk, a taxi or a number 41 bus.
+Some trains from the north arrive at Manchester Victoria, which is on the other side of the city centre and can be accessed by a longer walk, a taxi or bus number 41.
 Driving into Manchester is not recommended, but if you do need to bring a car then your hotel may offer parking or (expensive) parking is available on campus in the Aquatics Centre Car Park.

 From Overseas (by Land/Sea).
 From continental Europe you can use the Eurostar (channel tunnel train) from Brussels, Paris, Lille, Rotterdam or Amsterdam to London; you then have to change stations in London but it is a well-signposted 15-minute walk or a short metro ride, and then a 2-hour train ride to Manchester Piccadilly.
 Interrail is often the cheapest ticket option, although there is a supplement for the Eurostar trains.
 We also recommend the overnight North Sea ferries from Rotterdam to Hull; they are very comfortable and there are regular direct trains from Hull to Manchester.
 Channel ferries (e.g. Dover-Calais) are cheaper and faster, but it is quite a complicated journey from the south coast to Manchester.

 From Overseas (by Air).
 It is usually best to arrive at Manchester Airport (MAN), which has direct flights across Europe and to major hubs worldwide.
-From the airport you can take a train to the city centre, a number 43 bus directly to the University, or a taxi anywhere.
-Liverpool (LJL) and Birmingham (BHX) airports also have reasonable train or bus links to Manchester.
+From the airport you can take a train to the city centre, bus number 43 directly to the University, or a taxi anywhere.
+Liverpool (LPL) and Birmingham (BHX) airports also have reasonable train or bus links to Manchester.
 Ground transportation from London airports is possible but can be expensive and time-consuming.

 Please feel free to contact the organisers with any travel queries.